sagnik-p/Ultrasonic_Car_Speedometer_with_Speed_Breaker/README.md

 This is a easy to understand alternative of speed cameras that measure speed of a car may analysing the distance of the car from the camera in each frame.

 To make this project, you need these parts
-1. Arduino Board
+1. Arduino Board          the brains of the operation
-2. servo motor * 2
+2. servo motor * 2    to control the speed breaker  ( at a certain angle, speed breaker is effective )
-3. ultrasonic distance sensor * 3
+3. ultrasonic distance sensor * 3                to measure the distance of the car from the road side
 4. a speed breaker mechanism that can be controlled by a servo.
-In my case, I used a modified cylinder rotated by two servo motors
+In my case, I used a modified cylinder rotated by two servo motors on either sides

 Make The circuit according to the [wiring instructions](Wiring_Instructions.txt).
 Upload The [code](Arduino_code.ino) into the arduino board.